ta946/Soundcloud-Local/README.md

 	* click `refresh` to return to normal likes view
 * `search` will search the track name and artist name.
 	* click `refresh` or search with empty input to return to normal likes view
+* the bottom right of a track shows the playlists it is currently added to. the playlist buttons will also be colored red
+* the bottom left of a track shows the "tags" (ie genres) the artist has added
+* top right will show an arrow facing down when the track is available for direct download from soundcloud (doesn't always work) or a cart icon that will take you to their buy website

 ## Hotkeys